arezasl/portfire/README.md

 - add threaded option to scan faster when it comes to multi target scans
 - add proxy option to relay connections through a custom local proxy, for example TOR

+- add user_data HEADER to the generated packet(for future use)